wodby/nginx/README.md

   ```
 - Customize the header which value will be used to replace the client address via `$NGINX_REAL_IP_HEADER`
 - Default recommended headers can be disabled via `$NGINX_NO_DEFAULT_HEADERS` (defined in `nginx.conf`)
-- The value for the Content-Security-Policy `frame-ancestors` header can be changed using `$NGINX_CSP_FRAME_ANCESTORS`, it's default value is `none`.
-More information can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors).
+- The value for the Content-Security-Policy header can be changed using `$NGINX_HEADERS_CONTENT_SECURITY_POLICY`, it's default value is `frame-ancestors: 'none'`.
+More information on this header can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).
 - Error page file can be customized for HTTP errors `403` (`$NGINX_ERROR_403_URI`) and `404` (`$NGINX_ERROR_404_URI`)
 - Default error page for HTTP errors `500`, `502`, `503`, `504` can be disabled via `$NGINX_HIDE_50x_ERRORS`
 - Access to hidden files (starting with `.`) can be allowed via `$NGINX_ALLOW_ACCESS_HIDDEN_FILES`